General, efficient, and robust Hamiltonian engineering: Introduction

-The idea to engineer a target Hamiltonian by interleaving the evolution under a fixed system Hamiltonian with single-qubit gates originated in the \ac{NMR} community \cite{Leung2000,Leung2002,Dodd2002,Nielsen2002}.
-However, previous approaches result in inefficient simulation sequences \cite{Leung2000,Leung2002,Dodd2002,Nielsen2002}, use an inefficient classical pre-processing \cite{garcia2024}, rely on very specific structures in the system Hamiltonian \cite{Hayes2014}, or require an infinite single-qubit gate set \cite{figgatt_parallel_2019,lu_global_2019,grzesiak_efficient_2020}.
-These works are also limited to two-body interactions, and to the best of our knowledge, no general scheme has been developed for many-body interactions.
-Since there has been an increasing effort in realizing the latter in experiments \cite{Pachos2004,Buechler2007,Peng2009,Zhang2022}, such a general scheme would allow to simulate quantum chemistry Hamiltonians with genuine many-body interactions.
+So far, other approaches utilizing local pulses have certain limitations.
+They either require NP-hard classical pre-processing to find the pulse sequence \cite{garcia2024}, rely on specific structures in the system Hamiltonian \cite{Hayes2014}, or require an infinite single-qubit gate set which might be a problem for the fast control electronics in an experiment \cite{figgatt_parallel_2019,lu_global_2019,grzesiak_efficient_2020}.
+We provide a comparison of previous methods in \cref{tab:compare}.
+These works are also limited to two-body interactions, and to the best of our knowledge, no general scheme has been developed for efficiently engineering many-body interactions individually.
+Since there has been an increasing effort in realizing the latter in experiments \cite{Pachos2004,Buechler2007,Peng2009,Bernien2017,Zhang2022}, such a general scheme would allow to simulate quantum chemistry Hamiltonians with genuine many-body interactions.
+Moreover, some recent Hamiltonian learning schemes rely on ``reshaping'' unknown many-body Hamiltonians to diagonal Hamiltonians which can be done efficiently and robust to errors with our proposed method~\cite{huang2023learning,ma2024learningkbodyhamiltonianscompressed,hu2025}.